Financial Aid FAQ

 In some cases, the College will identify eligibility and award Wooster endowed scholarships after your initial aid offer has been determined.
 While this will affect the current breakdown of your financial aid award, it does not increase or decrease the total amount of your financial aid.
 Endowed scholarships fund an equal amount of existing Wooster Grant funding, which may possibly include merit scholarships.
 Donors have established these scholarships in order to support the financial aid students are awarded to pursue their Wooster education.

 Contact the Financial Aid Office with any questions you may have.
-We also invite students and families to visit us on campus on the first floor of Galpin Hall.
+We also invite students and families to visit us on campus on the second floor of Lowry in Suite 261.